 When Is the Best Time

-The best time to visit Antelope Canyon is either in peak season or low season: The light beams only occur around midday in high season from mid-March until mid-October.
-However, it gets extremely busy during that time.
-It’s quieter in low season from November to February but with no light beams.
+The best time to visit Antelope Canyon is from mid-March until mid-October when the light beams occur.
+It gets busy during that time, and tours sell out very quickly.
+It is quieter in the low season from November to February but without the light beams.

 - Light Beams (Sun Beams) Tips & Facts